Vlastimil-Bullish/terragoat/README.md

 #### Installation (AWS)

-You can deploy multiple TerraGoat stacks in a single AWS account using the parameter `TF_VAR_environment`.
+You can deploy multiple TerraGoat stacks in a single sasasasAWS account using the parameter `TF_VAR_environment`.

 #### Create an S3 Bucket backend to keep Terraform state